 What Does Pure OCD Feel Like?

-For some people, Pure O OCD may feel like a race where they are always trying to catch up, or it could feel like a never-ending staircase.
+For some people, pure O OCD may feel like a race where they are always trying to catch up, or it could feel like a never-ending staircase.
 Pure O OCD causes a person’s thoughts to be so consumed with obsessions, there could be little room for anything else.

-It can be hard to know if you have Pure-O OCD, anxiety, or negative thoughts related to another issue altogether—however, there are some questions you can ask yourself, including:
+It can be hard to know if you have pure O OCD, anxiety, or negative thoughts related to another issue altogether—however, there are some questions you can ask yourself, including:

-- Where is this coming from?
+- Where are these thoughts coming from?

-- Can I control these thoughts?
+- Can I control these thoughts or are they controlling me?

 - Do I need to complete a form of compulsion or ritual after having these thoughts?
 (The result of this question in particular could be a sign of OCD)

-What Causes OCD?
+What Causes Pure OCD?

 - Biological factors: Biological factors, like dysfunction in some areas of the cortex, striatum, and cerebellar networks in the brain, have been noted in people who have OCD symptoms.